SohamMody/ADS_final/README.md

 I worked on this as the project for the subject Applied Data Science while doing my masters at New York University.
 I did this project along with Timur Mukhtarov, Davey Ives and Imran Khan.

-The link for the raw dataset can be found [here](https://github.com/SohamMody/Quantifying-Social-Resilience-in-Houston-Post-Harvey/blob/master/311-Public-Data-Extract-Harvey.csv) in this repository itself.
+The link for the raw dataset can be found in [311-Public-Data-Extract-Harvey.csv](https://github.com/SohamMody/Quantifying-Social-Resilience-in-Houston-Post-Harvey/blob/master/311-Public-Data-Extract-Harvey.csv)

+The initial cleaning done by us can be found in Initial_Cleaning.ipynb.